To connect your Databricks workspace to a semantic layer partner solution using Partner Connect, you typically follow the steps in this article.

 Select the SQL warehouse you just created from the drop-down list.

-Select a schema from the drop-down list, then click Add.
+Select a catalog and a schema from the drop-down lists, then click Add.
 You can repeat this step to add multiple schemas.

 Partner Connect creates the following resources in your workspace: